MTK-ohtu/mtk-ohtu/README.md

 ```bash
 docker compose up --build
 ```
-If you want to start the server yourself with `flask run`, but want to start the other containers necessary for local development, run the following command:
+If you want to start the server yourself with `poetry run invoke start` (see: [Running manually](#running-manually)), but want to start the other containers necessary for local development, run the following command:
 ```
 docker compose up postgres
 ```